Vietnam.vn - Nền tảng quảng bá Việt Nam

 Female student with Whitmore disease died after a period of intensive treatment

-The patient was then taken to the Central Hospital 71 (Thanh Hoa) for examination and treatment with intermittent fever, temperature fluctuating between 39 and 40 degrees Celsius, and fatigue.
-Here, the patient underwent basic tests, high blood sugar, incontinence, 2 convulsions, each lasting 5-10 minutes.
+The patient was then taken to the Central Hospital 71 (Thanh Hoa) for examination and treatment due to intermittent fever, temperature fluctuating between 39 and 40 degrees Celsius, and fatigue.
+Here, the patient underwent basic tests, high blood sugar, incontinence, and 2 convulsions, each lasting 5-10 minutes.
 After 2 days of treatment, the patient was transferred to Thanh Hoa Children's Hospital in a state of respiratory failure, rapid pulse, low blood pressure, cyanosis, coma, and critical condition.

-Whitmore's disease (also known as Melioidosis) is an infection in humans and animals caused by the bacterium Burkholderia Pseudomallei.
+Whitmore (also known as Melioidosis) is an infection in humans and animals caused by the bacterium Burkholderia Pseudomallei.
 B. pseudomallei bacteria live in soil and contaminated water and enter the body mainly through open wounds on the skin.

 Whitmore does not cause an epidemic, but the disease often progresses severely, with a high mortality rate, especially in high-risk subjects.
-Polluted environmental sanitation conditions will create favorable conditions for bacteria to grow and develop.
+Contaminated environmental sanitation conditions will create favorable conditions for bacteria to grow and develop.

 The disease has very diverse clinical manifestations, is difficult to diagnose and can be fatal if not detected and treated promptly, especially in people with underlying diseases such as diabetes, liver, kidney, chronic lung disease, immunodeficiency...